tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 In ancient times **simple mechanisms for encryption** were used.
 One example of such a simple instrument is the so-called **Caesar's cipher**, also known as **shift cipher**.
 Named after Julius Caesar, who used it for private correspondence, the shift cipher is a type of substitution cipher already used long before Caesar.

-Caesar's cipher constitutes a substitution mechanism, in which each letter in a message text is replaced by a different letter, all of which are selected by moving a fixed number of positions in the alphabet (aka the "shift value").
-For example, the text "ABC" if shifted by 3 steps becomes "DEF".
+Caesar's cipher constitutes a substitution mechanism, in which each letter in a message (text) is replaced by a different letter selected by moving a fixed number of positions in the alphabet (aka the "shift value").
+For example, the text "ABC" shifted by three steps becomes "DEF".
 This cypher can easily be deciphered (or "broken") because it is a single-alphabet substitution cipher.
 Breaking Caesar's cipher is possible by using two rotating disks, among other methods.

 ![Rotating disk](/onboarding/1-introduction-blockchain/images/caesars-cipher.png)